 Proposal 1: The receiving of sk-Counter in RRCReconfiguration/RRCConnectionReconfiguration message for conditional PSCell addition/change does not trigger the derivation and update of the secondary key (S-KgNB or S-KeNB); the derivation and update of the secondary key (S-KgNB or S-KeNB) should be done when conditional PSCell addition/change is being executed.

-Futhermore, UE may receive multiple RRCReconfiguration/RRCConnectionReconfiguration messages with sk-Counter for different candidate PSCells before a conditional or conventional PSCell addition/change is executed.
-As sk-Counter is the “fresh” input to the derivation of the secondary key (S-KgNB or S-KeNB) [2], different sk-Counter should be included in RRCReconfiguration/RRCConnectionReconfiguration messages for different candidate PSCells.
+Futhermore, UE may receive multiple RRCReconfiguration/RRCConnectionReconfiguration messages with sk-Counter for different candidate PSCells before a conditional or conventional PSCell addition/change is executed. sk-Counter is the “fresh” input to the derivation of the secondary key (S-KgNB or S-KeNB) [2] – “The MN shall set the SN Counter to ‘0’ when a new AS root key, KNG-RAN, in the associated 5G AS security context is established.
+The MN shall set the SN Counter to ‘1’ after the first calculated KSN, and monotonically increment it for each additional calculated KSN.
+The SN Counter value '0' is used to calculate the first KSN.”
+Hence, different sk-Counter should be included in RRCReconfiguration/RRCConnectionReconfiguration messages for different candidate PSCells.
 This can make sure that different PSCells would not have the same secondary key (S-KgNB or S-KeNB), and they would have separated security context (e.g., different encryption bitstreams and integrity protection checks).

 Observation 3: UE may receive multiple RRCReconfiguration/RRCConnectionReconfiguration messages with sk-Counter for different candidate PSCells before a conditional or conventional PSCell addition/change is executed.